Jakub-Espandr/FOCUSpilot/README.md

 1. **Mode Selection**: Choose between Rail or Microscope mode based on your application
 2. **Setup**: Configure step size, DoF, timing, and trigger settings in PREFERENCES/SETTINGS
+3. **AutoSave Configuration**: Enable AutoSave for automatic settings persistence
-3. **Positioning**: Use manual controls to set start and end positions
+4. **Positioning**: Use manual controls to set start and end positions
    - Move to desired start position and press button 2
    - Move to desired end position and press button 4
-4. **Execution**: Choose RUN Forward or RUN Backward from the menu
+5. **Execution**: Choose RUN Forward or RUN Backward from the menu
-5. **Monitoring**: The LCD displays progress with remaining time estimation
+6. **Monitoring**: The LCD displays progress with remaining time estimation
-6. **Completion**: System returns to start position if Auto Return is enabled
+7. **Completion**: System returns to start position if Auto Return is enabled

 ---